The Passage (TV series): Development

-In July 2007, Fox 2000 paid $1.75 million for the film rights to The Passage by Justin Cronin.
+In July 2007, Fox 2000 Pictures paid $1.75 million for the film rights to The Passage by Justin Cronin.
 In September 2009, John Logan was announced to be writing a screenplay with Ridley Scott attached to direct.
 In April 2011, Matt Reeves was announced as director.
 In June 2011, Jason Keller was hired to rewrite Logan's screenplay.
 The producers decided that the project would work better as a television series and in November 2016, Fox gave a pilot production commitment.
 Reeves said that the book was "not adaptable as a movie".
 In January 2017, Fox ordered the pilot.
 In August 2017, Fox Entertainment president David Madden told Deadline that there would be potential re-shoots to the pilot.
 In February 2018, it was revealed that there would be re-shoots of the pilot, to take place in March in Atlanta.
 In May 2018, Fox ordered the pilot to series.